 Creating a Study Schedule

 With my target scores in mind, I devised a detailed LSAT study schedule that outlined daily and weekly study goals.
-I allocated specific time slots for each LSAT section, including logical reasoning, analytical reasoning, and reading comprehension, ensuring all test content would be covered comprehensively.
+I allocated specific time slots for each LSAT section, including logical reasoning and reading comprehension, ensuring all test content would be covered comprehensively.
 Additionally, I incorporated regular LSAT practice questions and review sessions into my schedule to track progress and identify areas for improvement.
 One thing I also found important, was to take periodic days off from studying to rest and recharge – breaks are important to avoid burnout!

 Tip #2: I Implemented Active LSAT Study Strategies